decarcerateutah/decarcerateutah.github.io/_posts/2021-03-29-Abolitionist-Look-Recommendations-from-Salt-Lake-City-Racial-Equity-in-Policing-Commission.md

 We can no longer accept the status quo.
 We can build something different.
 We can empower citizens to utilize their own mediation skills and support networks.
 We can invest in resources that provide comprehensive support to eliminate economic insecurity.
 This isn’t a pipe dream — cities like Minneapolis, Oakland, and Seattle have embraced the calls to [defund the police](https://defundpolice.org/) and are creating new systems based on collective care.

 Salt Lake City is embracing change because of public pressure, and we need everyone in the community to help guide this transformation.
 We hope you’ll join us in our continued efforts to #DefundSLCPD and invest in community resources.

+{% include image.html
+  filename="/images/defundpolice.JPG"
+  alt="Person on bike with "defund the police" written on an orange sign" width="70%"
+%}